echo99/capstone/README.md

 1) Open `public/index.html` in any browser.
 For Chrome, you will have to disable web security to open local web files.

-2) Run `node lib/server.js` from the root of the repository.
+2) Run `coffee server.coffee` from the root of the repository.
 This will start a node server.
 Once it starts, you can open `http://localhost:8080` in any browser to view the main page.